okhaimie-dev/survivor_exchange/DAO_PROPOSAL.md

 # DAO Proposal: Funding and Support for BEAST NFT Auction and Rental Marketplace

-## Proposal Title
-Establish On-Chain Auction and Rental Marketplace for BEAST NFTs with Initial Auction of 75 Unique Shiny BEASTs
+## Establish On-Chain Auction and Rental Marketplace for BEAST NFTs with Initial Auction of 75 Unique Shiny BEASTs

-## Submitter
-Okhai Omotuebe (x: @sudo_okhai) - BEAST Marketplace Developer
+## Okhai Omotuebe - BEAST Marketplace Developer
+(x: @sudo_okhai)
 Date: tbd, 2025

 ## Executive Summary
-Loot Survivor has demonstrated exceptional product-market fit in its first month, with over $40,000 in Beast NFT sales volume across an early, organic player base.
-However, the current secondary market infrastructure lacks efficient mechanisms for **bulk sales and collection management**—specifically, the ability for collectors to liquidate curated Beast collections (e.g., 75-unit unique shiny sets) at optimal prices without OTC friction.
+Loot Survivor has demonstrated exceptional product-market fit since launch in September 2025.
+Within just two months, the ecosystem has achieved **77,902 total games played, 5.6M+ transactions on Starknet, $368,235 in ticket purchases, and $55,651 in network fees**—signaling strong organic adoption and genuine economic activity.
+Beast NFT secondary sales have exceeded 1,526,539.8 **LORDS** ~$40,000, validating collector demand.
+However, the current secondary market infrastructure lacks efficient mechanisms for **bulk sales and collection management**—specifically, the ability for collectors to liquidate curated Beast collections (e.g., 75-unit shiny or tier-specific sets, 30-units of 10 T1s, 19 T2s, and Rank 1 Dragon) at optimal prices without OTC friction.
 We propose the development of a purpose-built **NFT Auction and Rental Marketplace** that enables efficient bulk trading, reduces transaction friction, and establishes sustainable token economics for Survivor DAO.
-This marketplace will be architected with modern, scalable infrastructure and delivered in three milestone-based phases, requiring a total funding allocation of **100,000 SURVIVOR tokens** grants for development, and marketing.
+This marketplace will be architected with modern, scalable infrastructure and delivered in three milestone-based phases, requiring a total funding allocation of **100,000 SURVIVOR tokens** for development, engineering, and community marketing initiatives.

 ## Problem Statement
 Loot Survivor's early success demonstrates genuine player-collector interest in Beast NFTs.
 However, three operational constraints currently inhibit secondary market growth: